colinwilson/terraform-hcloud-docker-host/README.md

 The resources/services/activations/deletions that this module will create/trigger are:

 - Create a server on the Hetzner Cloud Platform
-- Create or use an existing SSH Key pair
+- Create or use an existing SSH Public Key
 - Installer Docker Compose, Docker and enable Docker Swarm mode

 ## Tutorial